In 2022, HBO Max is no longer the new kid on the block.

 - AT&T TV

 - Verizon FIOS

-Direct HBO Now subscribers get the newer service for free, too, and just have to log in with their existing details, according to this note on HBO Max's website.
-If you're subscribed to HBO Now through a third-party app or service, the HBO Max help site says subscribers via the following get HBO Max for free as well: Apple, Google Play, Samsung TV, Hulu, Verizon, Optimum, Consolidated Communications and Liberty.
+Incidentally, if you're also subscribed to HBO Now through a third-party app or service (see the following list), the HBO Max help site says subscribers get HBO Max for nothing: Apple, Google Play, Samsung TV, Hulu, Verizon, Optimum, Consolidated Communications and Liberty.

 HBO Max devices and apps: how can you stream it?(opens in new tab)

 Here is the list of officially supported devices you can use with HBO Max.
 There's no limit to how many devices you can use with the streaming service, but for security reasons, the number of simultaneous streams permitted is capped at three.